 What is Army JAG?

 Founded by George Washington, the Army JAG Corps is the oldest law firm in the country.
 Army Judge Advocates are responsible for offering legal support that involves military operations.
-They primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law, intelligence law, and contract/fiscal law.
-Army lawyers wear uniforms everyday, deploy, serve with commanders, and provide counsel in all areas of law.
+They primarily focus on the areas of criminal law, legal assistance, civil/administrative law, labor/employment law, international/operational law, torts, environmental law, national security law, intelligence law, and contract/fiscal law.
+Army lawyers wear uniforms every day, deploy, serve with commanders, and provide counsel in all areas of law.

-There are Army bases in DC, Germany, Georgia, New York, Texas, Colorado, Italy, South Korea, and California.
+There are Army bases all over the United States and in Germany, Italy, South Korea, Japan.
 You can see a complete list of Army bases here.

 How do you apply to be an Army lawyer?

-The Army interviews 3Ls during OCI for active duty positions after law school.
-The application period is open from August 1-November 1.
+The Army interviews 3Ls during OCI for active-duty positions after law school.
+The application period is open from August 1-October 1.
 You can read more about application materials and the hiring process on the Army JAG website.
-Army on-campus interviews are true evaluative interviews that can result in you getting selected to join the Army.
+Army on-campus interviews are true evaluative interviews that can result in your getting selected to join the Army.
 The Army recruits on-campus at Notre Dame every fall.

-There are over 100 field screening officers and they visit all ABA accredited law schools in the fall.
-Interviews are 1 on 1, notes are taken, and reports are written on each person interviewed.
+There are over 100 field screening officers and they visit all ABA-accredited law schools in the fall.
+Interviews are one-on-one, notes are taken, and reports are written on each person interviewed.
 After interviews, the field screening officers generate reports on their interviews, which are sent to the selection board.

 The Army conducts one board each year for selection for active duty.
 They get about 600 applications and take 25-30%.